xer0Xavishek/370DBMS/README.md

    - Run the SQL scripts from the `src/sql/` directory
    - Load sample data from `tests/sample-data/` (optional)

-3. Start exploring the queries and procedures in the `src/` directory

 ## Documentation

 Detailed documentation can be found in the [`docs/`](./docs/) directory:
 - Project requirements and specifications
 - Database design documentation
-- Implementation details
 - User guides and tutorials

 ## Usage